rescuezilla/rescuezilla/README.md

 ## Supported Languages

-Redo has been translated into the following languages:
+Rescuezilla has been translated into the following languages:

 * English
 * Français
 * Deutsch

-Redo is being active developed and is _not_ accepting any additional translations at this stage.
+Rescuezilla is being active developed and is _not_ accepting any additional translations at this stage.

 ## Screenshots